 This course covers the practical use of pilotage and passage planning by day on coastal waters using both traditional and electronic navigational techniques

-During the two days you also cover more advanced boat handling in different conditions.
+During the two days you also cover revision of the PB2 syllabus with more advanced boat handling in different conditions.
 It is recommended for anyone considering moving on to the Advanced course providing them with knowledge and an understanding of navigation to Day Skipper level, visiting another port by day and understanding of local bye laws and pilotage into those ports.
 Whilst it is not obligitory students will ideally hold a VHF/SRC operators certificate and an acceptable first aid certificate which includes the treatment of hypothermia, cold shock and drowning.

 |Minimum duration:||2 days.|